-While the deadline to electronically submit an application is in early-October, it is highly advised to submit early enough to have PTCAS verification completed by the November 8 date.
-Applications not verified by PTCAS by November 8 will NOT be reviewed.
+While the deadline to electronically submit an application is in early-October, it is highly advised to submit early enough to have PTCAS verification completed by November 9, 2020.
+Applications not verified by PTCAS by November 9, 2020 will NOT be reviewed.

 All applicants are REQUIRED to participate in CASPer on one of ten available test dates.
 The final date for applicants to our program is October 13, 2020.
 CASPer is a selection tool used by academic programs to help assess applicants for non-academic attributes or people skills.
 Registration, test dates and fee information are available at the following link: https://account.takecasper.com/signup.

 Students admitted into the program must submit a $1,000 confirmation deposit to hold their place in the class upon receiving an offer of admission.
-This deposit is applied to tuition and fees for the first semester of attendance.
+This deposit is applied to tuition and fees for the first semester of attendance and is non-refundable.

 All students must meet the technical standards of the DPT Program.
 Every applicant offered admission must sign a document indicating they are able to meet the technical standards in order to be admitted.